-OBJECTIVE OF PICKLEBALL: Be the first team to score 11 points by hitting the ball over the net with your racket.
+OBJECTIVE OF PICKLEBALL: Be the first team to score 11 points by hitting the ball over the net with your paddle.

 NUMBER OF PLAYERS: 2 or 4 players, 1 or 2 on each team

-MATERIALS: 1 pickleball racket per player, 1 pickleball, 1 pickleball net
+MATERIALS: 1 pickleball paddle per player, 1 pickleball, 1 pickleball net

 TYPE OF GAME: Sport